psypanda/hashID/README.md

 hashID is a tool written in Python 3.x which supports the identification of over 185 unique hash types using regular expressions.
 A full list of supported hashes is found [here](hashinfo.xlsx).
 It is able to identify a single hash, parse a file or read files in a directory and identify the hashes within them.
+Altough hashID is written in Python 3.x it should also work with Python 2.x except for the file and directory analyze.

 There is also a [nodejs](js) version of hashID available which is easily set up to provide online hash identification.

 *Note: When identifying a hash on *nix operating systems use single quotes to prevent interpolation*